Design Considerations For Scale Sets

-Generally, scale sets are useful for deploying highly available infrastructure where a set of machines have similar configuration.
+Generally, scale sets are useful for deploying highly available infrastructure where a set of machines has similar configuration.
 However, some features are only available in scale sets while other features are only available in VMs.
-In order to make an informed decision about when to use each technology, we should first take a look at some of the commonly used features that are available in scale sets but not VMs:
+In order to make an informed decision about when to use each technology, you should first take a look at some of the commonly used features that are available in scale sets but not VMs:

 Scale set-specific features